 Business Flyers and Promotional Images

 Laser printers work well for business flyers, menus, and simple promotional images.
 These prints often include photos mixed with text and logos.
-Laser printing keeps edges sharp and colors consistent.
+Laser printing keeps edges sharp and colours consistent.
 The toner spreads evenly on the paper.
 This makes flyers look clean.
 They appear professional for daily business use.

 Speed-First, Not Quality-First Printing